flavorjones/concourse-gem/README.md

 rake concourse:init
 ```

-The `concourse:init` task will create a subdirectory named `concourse`, and create a Concourse pipeline file named `myproject.yml`, which will be interpreted as an ERB template.
-It will also ensure that files with sensitive data (`concourse/private.yml` and `concourse/myproject.final.yml`) are in `.gitignore`.
+The `concourse:init` task will create a subdirectory named `concourse`, and create a Concourse pipeline file named `<myproject>.yml`, which will be interpreted as an ERB template.
+It will also ensure that files with sensitive data (`concourse/private.yml` and `concourse/myproject.yml.generated`) are in `.gitignore`.

 ### Concourse subdirectory name

-You can choose a directory name other than `concourse`:
+You can choose a directory name other than the default `concourse`:

 ``` ruby
 Concourse.new("myproject", directory: "ci").create_tasks!